Finding Meaning In Life: A Discovery That Might Help You Live Better:

 So I know it may seem an awful, long, symbolic journey to get to the UCSD results,

 But as we’ve cited-before, the future may not be just about psychological or mental health improvements,

-But a return to crazy ideas people from times that were strange & dark, just like the end of the year,
+But a return to a few crazy ideas from times that were strange & dark (just like the end of the year),

 Where people believed in things like Psychosomatic Medicine.